 However, despite the best laid plans and healthiest mums, we occasionally get panicked calls from women who have sailed past 40 weeks!
 If the due date has come and gone, and bub is showing no signs of movement, we can use herbs such as Schisandra, Cramp Bark and Black Cohosh to get things underway.
-Herbal remedies are usually combined with acupuncture treatments to help get that baby moving.

 It is always important to talk to a qualified practitioner before taking any supplements and herbs during pregnancy as these can affect the health of your baby.
 At HealthWise, we only recommend herbs and supplements we feel are necessary and know to be safe.

 If you're pregnant, or planning to conceive, please talk to us about how we can support your through this wonderful time.

 - Acupressure for pain relief in labour: learn it here